 Both devices have a high-quality motor, which does not produce any unpleasant sound or rattle during operation.

 I would like to single out the Winix 5500-2 model because of its sleep mode function.
-Coway doesn’t have a sleep mode, but it’s quiet enough at a first speed, so you don’t even need sleep mode.
+Coway doesn’t have a sleep mode, but it’s quiet enough at first speed, so you don’t even need sleep mode.

 The Winix 5500-2 uses multiple speeds, producing more different sound ranges.
 If we compare the maximum speed with both devices, we can say that the Coway is a bit quieter than the Winix.